Project

 • Is duplicate of Feature #8748: Integer#popcount (Fixnum#popcount and Bignum#popcount) added

-Updated by garrison (Garrison Jensen) 11 months ago
+Updated by garrison (Garrison Jensen) over 1 year ago

 I like popcount but I also like count_ones because it sounds friendlier, however I have no strong preferences for the chosen name.